Sram (Croatian TV series)

-Sram (Shame) is a Croatian teen drama television series, a remake of the Norwegian series Skam.
-It premiered on 27 October 2024 (Note: The first clip from the first episode was released online on 22 October 2024, whereas the first full episode was broadcast on 27 October 2024 on HRT 1.) on HRT 1 and HRTi in Croatia.
-The series is also released globally through YouTube, where it is available with English subtitles.
+Sram (Shame), also known as Skam Croatia, is a Croatian teen drama television and web series, and a remake of the Norwegian series Skam.
+Produced by CGM Films for Croatian Radiotelevision (HRT), the series consists of clips released in real time via Instagram, TikTok, and YouTube, with full episodes later broadcast on HRT 1 and released on both HRTi and YouTube, the latter featuring English subtitles.
+It premiered on 27 October 2024.
+(Note: The first clip from the first episode was released online on 22 October 2024, whereas the first full episode was broadcast on 27 October 2024 on HRT 1.)